smartcontractkit/chainlink-common/pkg/loop/internal/relayer/pluginprovider/ext/ccip/README.md

 - [update the test implementation by adding the func and test data](https://github.com/smartcontractkit/chainlink-common/blob/d529c556ff6b98573d6e442b91d26d322c1066ac/pkg/loop/internal/relayer/pluginprovider/ext/ccip/test/onramp.go#L16)
 - [update the grpc test by adding a test case leveraging the test implementation](https://github.com/smartcontractkit/chainlink-common/blob/d529c556ff6b98573d6e442b91d26d322c1066ac/pkg/loop/internal/relayer/pluginprovider/ext/ccip/test/offramp_test.go#L101)

 When adding interface methods, maintain alphabetical order of there declaration and implementations.
 You will thank yourself later!
 You will find yourself reading multiple files that define or implement the interfaces and this simply organizational principle makes that much easier when there are more than two or three funcs.
-It really pays off in the tests, where you can
+It really pays off in the tests, when you can easily compare the test cases and the interface definitions.

  Example commit: https://github.com/smartcontractkit/chainlink-common/commit/c15097958cbdd27943c474052b4bf89c845c2673